The Myth of Building a Perfect Tech Blog

 Chasing Rainbows

 I knew I wanted to build something outstanding—something that would make my readers go “wow”.
-In all honesty, I want to show off my tech skills as someone who has been a frontend engineer for quite some time .
+In all honesty, I wanted to show off my tech skills as someone who has been a frontend engineer for quite some time.
 Duh!
 So I went to my journal and started figuring out my secret herbs and spices.

 Finding the Purpose

-Then a couple of weeks later I sat down one evening to retrospect things not going on as planned in my life (I try to do this a few times every month).
+A couple of weeks later, I sat down one evening to reflect on why things weren’t going as planned in my life (I try to do this a few times every month).
 And it suddenly struck me.
-I thought about why I wanted to create a blog in the first place and what is that I’m doing wrong.
+I thought about why I wanted to create a blog in the first place and what I was doing wrong.

-I have always wanted to document my tech journey and learn in public and share it as I grow.
-But somewhere along the line, I completely forgot about the purpose and focussed on the not so important things.
+I have always wanted to document my tech journey, learn in public, and share as I grow.
+But somewhere along the line, I completely forgot about the purpose and focused on the not-so-important things.

-If you’ve ever told yourself you’ll start that podcast once you have that mic or finally start running once you buy a running shoe, I was at that exact place.
+If you’ve ever told yourself you’ll start that podcast once you have that mic or finally start running once you buy running shoes, I was in that exact place.

-So, the next weekend I decided to completely scrap the website I spent months on, fork a minimal open source project from Github and start freaking writing.
+The next weekend, I decided to completely scrap the website I had spent months on, fork a minimal open-source project from Github, and start freaking writing.

 Make it work, then make it better.

-As this saying goes, I plan to incrementally tweak things over time and still focus on spending most of the time on the content.
+As this saying goes, I plan to incrementally tweak things over time and still focus on spending most of my time on the content.

 Conclusion

 I don’t know if a perfect tech blog exists.
-But If it does, it must be its contents.
-Ego is the enemy folks!
-Let go of your inhibitions and focus on shipping the smallest chunk of work which will provide value to your target audience.
+But if it does, it must be in its contents.
+Ego is the enemy, folks!
+Let go of your inhibitions and focus on shipping the smallest chunk of work that will provide value to your target audience.
 That’s it.

 If you’ve read this far, thank you for reading my very first blog post on this website.
 Shout-out to my good friend Vandana Guru who helped me edit this post.
 Share it if you found this helpful and consider subscribing.